 Learn More About Capital One’s Cards

-As mentioned on the show, if you’re trying to improve your credit score but can’t get approved for a credit card, one route you can take is to get a guaranteed or secured credit card like Jay mentioned.
+As mentioned on the show, if you’re trying to improve your credit score but can’t get approved for a credit card, one route you can take is to get a guaranteed or secured credit card as Jay mentioned.
 You can take a look at Capital One’s various credit cards here.